ZafreenJagir/cover/README.md

                 <h1> Building Web Apps for Everyone </h1>
             </div>
             <div class="para">
-                <p> Develop future-proof responsive websites using the latest HTML5 and CSS techniques </p>
+                <p> The opportunity to use the latest technologies of the web development, </p>
             </div>
             <div class="pic">
                 <img src="pic.jpg" width="130" height="145" alt="">